 Yesterday, when my husband said tomorrow is December 1, I have to admit I was a little taken aback.
 This year has flown by, and while my house is decorated and about half the presents are wrapped, it doesn’t quite feel like Christmas.
 Maybe it’s the year we’ve been having.
-Between the kids returning to school and everyone trying to get back to a new normal, this year has been hard for the whole family—parents and kids.
 But now it’s Christmastime.
 Despite the insanity of the year, I want my children to feel happy and embrace the holiday season.
-It’s my goal to let my kids experience all 25 days of Christmas without any of the pressure or stress that we as parents have to deal with.
+It’s my goal to let my kids experience all 25 days of Christmas without any of the pressure or stress that we, as parents, have to deal with.
 Here’s how we celebrate Christmas with the family and focus on the fun and wonder of the season!

 The Canadian Post Office set up a special postal code for Santa as part of a Santa Letter-Writing Program initiative: HOH OHO.

 Grab an Elf on the Shelf

 First and foremost, we need Buddy, our Elf on the Shelf.
 This is the month when my kids think there are an extra set of eyes and ears watching them.
 It’s our elf, Buddy, who has a VIP pass straight to Santa.
 This is the time when I refine, reshape, and have my children rethink their actions.
 It works.
 They are kinder, nicer, and just a little sweeter to make sure they don’t land on the naughty list.
 If you don’t have one of these elves, you are surely missing out.